richmahn/en_tn/jdg/12/intro.md

 ##### Other possible translation difficulties in this chapter #####

 ##### Shibboleth #####
-This is a word in Hebrew, but it is usually left untranslated.
-The translator should not translate the meaning of this word, but should transliterate or transfer it into the target language by substituting letters.
-The translators of the ULB and UDB have not translated this phrase either.
-The translator should try to form the sounds of this phrase without translating its meaning.
+This is a word in Hebrew.
+Its importance in this chapter is because of its sounds, not its meaning.
+The translator should not translate the meaning of this word, but should transliterate or transfer it into the target language by substituting letters that have the same sounds.
+(See: [[rc://en/ta/man/translate/translate-transliterate]])

 ## Links: ##